-- Choices of dates, venue, accommodations, and menus;
+- Choices of specific programs, dates, and venues;

-- Design and content of all collaterals, marketing, publicity, and media products.
+- Design and content of all collaterals, marketing, publicity, and media products; and

-The U.S. Embassy in Singapore may insist on revisions to any aspect of the program not previously approved.
+The U.S. Embassy in Singapore may require revisions to any aspect of the program not previously approved.
 The Embassy also reserves the right to require changes to previously agreed-upon elements of the program due to circumstances beyond our control.